History of Handweaving

 Why Were Our Ancestors Such Good Weavers?
 9 Reasons Why

-Our ancestors were such good weavers because they understood weaving was a skill to master as their very survival depended on it.
+Our ancestors were such good weavers because they understood weaving was a skill to master as their survival depended on it.
 Our ancestors knew they had to use readily available material.
 Weaving is a skill they passed down to their children.
 Every culture in the world has some form of traditional weaving because weaving has been around since the beginning.

 Think for a moment of the number of products that require weaving skills – the list is astronomical.
 Everything from the clothes we wear, the carpets in our homes, baskets for decoration, and the furniture we sit in.